Surry Hills: History

 In 1820, Governor Macquarie ordered the consecration of the Devonshire Street Cemetery.
 A brick wall was erected before any interments took place to enclose its 4 acre.
 Within a four-year period the cemetery was expanded by the addition of 7 acre to its south.
 A road was formed along the southern boundary of the cemetery in the first half of the 1830s and was called Devonshire Street.
 The Devonshire Street Cemetery, where many of the early settlers were buried, was later moved to build the Sydney railway terminus.
 Central railway station was opened on 4 August 1906.
 The area around Cleveland and Elizabeth streets was known as Strawberry Hills.
 Strawberry Hills post office was located at this intersection for many years.

 In 1833, the Nichols estate was subdivided and sold.
 One purchase was by Thomas Broughton and subsequently acquired by George Hill who constructed Durham Hall on this and adjoining lots.
 Terrace houses and workers' cottages were built in Surry Hills from the 1850s.
 Light industry became established in the area, particularly in the rag trade (clothing industry).
 It became a working class suburb, predominately inhabited by Irish immigrants.
 The suburb developed a reputation for crime and vice.
 The Sydney underworld figure Kate Leigh (1881–1964), lived in Surry Hills for more than 80 years.

 In 1896 Patineur Grotesque one of Australia's first films and first comedy routine filmed was shot in Prince Alfred Park by Marius Sestier.

+In 1927 the city engineer Mr Coulson submitted a plan to the City of Sydney council proposing "new main arterial roads" in a remodelling scheme for Surry Hills.

 The government enacted legislation during 1945-1951 to require all municipalities to prepare 'town plans' for the purpose of guiding future development for a thirty year period (to 1975).
 In 1948, there was a proposal for Surry Hills by the Municipal County for Sydney titled Sunny Hills.
 This proposed the almost complete demolition of Surry Hills and redevelopment of the street plan to accommodate a new expressway (carrying the Eastern Distributor, at that time proposed as a surface expressway), residential zones dominated by blocks of flats set in parkland and separated zoning.
 A 300 foot diameter roundabout was proposed for the intersection of Crown Street and Foveaux Street.
 This town plan was never implemented, and the City of Sydney Council archivist note states that the Sunny Hills plan was probably only ever an exercise.

 Surry Hills was favoured by newly arrived families after World War II when property values were low and accommodation was inexpensive.
 From the 1980s, the area was gentrified, with many of the area's older houses and building restored and many new upper middle-class residents enjoying the benefits of inner-city living.
 The suburb is now a haven for the upper middle class and young rich.